 Are you passionate about medical science and eager to make a difference in the community?
 The internship program at The Health Museum might be the perfect fit for you.
 Check out the variety of opportunities we offer as your pathway toward a career in museum services or medical science.

 We collaborate with various universities for our work-study programs, such as the University of Houston, University of Houston – Downtown, Texas Women’s University, Sam Houston University, and Rice University.
-Students enrolled in these universities may apply through their respective university’s network or platforms.
+Students may apply through their respective university’s networks or platforms.

 For students not affiliated with the mentioned universities, we welcome applications for our internship positions from individuals who show a genuine passion for supporting our mission and are dedicated to making a meaningful commitment.